cocos/cocos-docs/en/editor/extension/store/upload-store.md

     - **Package**: zip format, max 100MB.
     - **Extension Name**: the name of the extension package, defined in the `package.json` file of the extension package.
     - **Version Number**: extension version number, defined in the `package.json` file of the extension package.
-Please follow the [semver specification](http://semver.org/lang/zh-CN/) for the writing specification.
+Please follow the [semver specification](https://semver.org/) for the writing specification.
-    - **Creator Minimum Version Requirement**: The extension's requirement for Creator version.
+    - **Creator Minimum Version Requirement**: the extension's requirement for Creator version.

     > **Note**: since Creator 2.x and 3.x extensions are not compatible with each other, if there is no corresponding version of the supported extension package, the work will not be displayed in the corresponding version of the Creator extension store.

   Click **Next** to go to the **Submit for Review** page after completing the form.

-- Fifth, on the **Submit for Review** page, click the **Submit for Review** button, or click the **View** button to re-edit the extension resource.
+- Fifth, on the **Submit for Review** page, click the **Submit Review** button, or click the **View** button to re-edit the extension resource.

   ![img](../image/submit-for-review.png)